Quickstart

 To jump to a specific spot within a song, you can simply type in the measure number on your QWERTY keyboard.
 Hit return once to "arm" the relocation, and once more to activate it.
 (This is done to make relocations during live performances easier and more effective).

-Sinfonia ® has three basic play modes: Go, Play, and Cruise.
+Sinfonia ® has three basic play modes: Play, Tap, and Cruise.

-Go: "Go" will perform the song at the pre-programmed tempo.
-Please note, this is not the recommended way to use Sinfonia ® , but is included as a matter of convenience.
+Play : "Play" will perform the song at the pre-programmed tempo.
+Please note, this is not the recommended way to use Sinfonia ® , but is included as a matter of convenience. (this was previously called 'go mode' in Sinfonia 2)

-Play: When you "play" Sinfonia ® , tempo changes are immediate and you can start and stop on a dime, just like you would if you were playing any other musical instrument.
+Tap : When you "Tap" control Sinfonia ® , tempo changes are immediate and you can start and stop on a dime, just like you would if you were playing any other musical instrument. (this was previously called 'play mode' in Sinfonia 2)

-Cruise: "Cruise" is sort of a hybrid of "Go" and "Play".
+Cruise "Cruise" is sort of a hybrid of "Play" and "Tap".
 You still manipulate the tempo in real-time, but a cruise tempo is established with each tap.
-As such, you may not have as much control over big changes in the way you do with "play" mode (you can think of it in terms or turning a big a ship).
+As such, you may not have as much control over big changes in the way you do with "tpa" mode (you can think of it in terms or turning a big a ship).
 But "cruise" mode can be useful for long stretches of songs where the tempo is not going to change drastically.
-Simply tap out the tempo using the "Play" keys, and switch to "Cruise" once the tempo is set.
-As you can to tap the "cruise" key(s), the tempo is adjusted.
-When you lift off "cruise", Sinfonia ® will now continue along in the set tempo until you start using the "Play" keys again.
+Simply tap out the tempo using the "Tap" keys, and switch to "Cruise" once the tempo is set.
+As you can to tap the "cruise key(s)", the tempo is adjusted.
+When you lift off "cruise", Sinfonia ® will now continue along in the set tempo until you start using the "Tap" keys again.